liscovich/functional-specs/popper_functional_specifications.md

 ## <a name="RSLog_In"></a>Log In

-The Log In process is tied closely to the Sign Up page.
+The Log In process is tied closely to <a href="#RSSign_Up">Sign Up</a>.
 You'll recall that Sign Up requires three components: email verification, a linked GitHub account, and affiliation details.
-Logging in includes a series of checks in the backend to make sure that a user account includes all three components.
+Logging in includes a series of checks in the backend to make sure that a user has completed all three Sign Up steps.

 The below diagram shows how Log In works and how it is connected to Sign Up.
-We will now take a look at what happens from the moment the user clicks **Log In** from the Navigation Bar.
+We will now take a look at what happens from the moment the user clicks **Log In with GitHub** from the Navigation Bar.

 <a href="https://github.com/liscovich/functional-specs/blob/master/wireframes/researcher_site/log_in.png?raw=true" target="_blank"><img src="https://github.com/liscovich/functional-specs/blob/master/wireframes/researcher_site/log_in.png?raw=true" width="100%"></a>